rgb-protocol/RGB-Documentation/annexes/invoices.md

 This section explores **how invoices are structured and operate within a particular** [contract](glossary.md#contract).
 The initial focus is on RGB identifiers, which are integral to the operation of the system and may be encountered by users in various forms.
 These identifiers are unique to each component of the system, including contracts and assets, ensuring a standardized method of identification throughout the system.

-## Identifiers and their encoding

-Each element within the system, be it a contract, schema or asset, is assigned a **unique identifier.** These identifiers are not arbitrary strings but are carefully encoded using base58, a method chosen for its efficiency and readability.
-Furthermore, these identifiers are prefixed with a descriptor (in the form of a URL or URN) indicating their type, such as <mark style="color:red;">`rgb:`</mark> .
-This prefixing strategy ensures clarity regarding the nature of each identifier, preventing confusion with other URLs and misuse.
+Each element within the system, be it a contract, schema or asset, is assigned a **unique identifier**.
+These identifiers are prefixed with a descriptor (in the form of a URL or URN) indicating their type, such as <mark style="color:red;">`rgb:`</mark>, which clarifies their nature.

 ## Enhancing Human Readability through Chunking